skyylex/skyylex.github.io/_posts/2017-02-12-exploring_mach-o_binaries.md

 **Analysis**

-We've got a list of "File page N ..." items with specific description for each item.
-I think it's good idea to check them one by one (in this post only pages 0 - 1 will be considered).
+We've got a list of "File page N ..." items with a description for each item.
+I think it's a good idea to check them one by one (in this post only pages 0 - 1 will be considered).

 - `Mach-O headers`.
-Mach-O headers appears always at the beginning at the executable, and provide general information about file.
+Mach-O headers appear always at the beginning of the executable and provide general information about a file.
 Headers should be specified as:

 ``` c
 struct mach_header {